Does Medicare Cover Aduhelm, the New Alzheimer’s Drug?

 Does Medicare cover Aduhelm?

-As of November 2021, Medicare does not yet cover Aduhelm.
-The Centers for Medicare & Medicaid Services (CMS) is currently in a National Coverage Determination (NCD) analysis, which takes 6-9 months.
+Medicare released its coverage decision for Aduhelm on April 7, 2022.
+Prior to this, the Centers for Medicare & Medicaid Services (CMS) underwent a National Coverage Determination (NCD) analysis, which takes 6-9 months.
 This process allows the agency to review and determine whether Medicare should cover the drug.

 Medicare and Aduhelm Costs

-If Medicare covers Aduhelm, they would cover it under Medicare Part B. Part B would cover 80% of the drug cost, or $44,800 for a year’s worth of treatment.
-This would leave 20% of the cost, or $11,200 to the individual.
+Medicare covers Aduhelm under Medicare Part B. Part B covers 80% of the drug cost, or $22,560 for a year’s worth of treatment.
+This would leave 20% of the cost, or $5,640 to the individual.

 For those with Medicare Advantage plans, the exact out-of-pocket cost for Aduhelm would depend on your specific plan.
 Costs for Aduhelm with a Medicare Advantage plan would likely be much higher than for those with a Medicare Supplement.